tpaknok/Indoor_ants/README.md

 |eval_georeference.R| Evaluate if it is possible to use geo-referenced records only for the analyses.
 This is not related to the main results.

 # Data
-Note that some of the files are too large and cannot be uploaded to GitHub.
-This includes the climate rasters from TerraClimate for running 1_clim_raster.R and the Kass et al. (2022) data for running eval_georeference.R.
-Please visit the source and download the rasters before you run the scripts.
-However, if you are only interested in reproducing the main results, the data in this repository should be sufficient (which can be reproduced by running script 3, 4, and 5).
+Some files are too large to be uploaded to GitHub, including the climate rasters from TerraClimate (required for running 1_clim_raster.R) and the Kass et al. (2022) dataset (required for running eval_georeference.R).
+Please download these files from their respective sources before running the scripts.
+However, if you are only interested in reproducing the main results, the data available in this repository should be sufficient.
+You can reproduce the main results by running scripts 3, 4, and 5.

 |Data|Description|
 |---|---|